hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_combine_chipQC_and_metrics.md

 This final set of plots are based on metric computed using the supplied peaks if available.
 These show average peak profiles, centered on the summit (point of highest pileup) for each peak.

+<img src="../img/PeakProfile.png" width="500">

 The **shape of these profiles can vary depending on what type of mark is being studied** – transcription factor, histone mark, or other DNA-binding protein such as a polymerase – but similar marks usually have a distinctive profile in successful ChIPs.

-<img src="../img/PeakProfile.png" width="500">

-In our dataset, ADD SOME TEXT HERE THAT EVALUATES THIS PLOT BRIEFLY

 #### Reads in Peaks